 The Best Rib Rubs (And How To Make Them)

-Whether you plan on smoking your ribs, grilling or even baking them (or even the oven + grill method), your dry rub is the foundation of your dish.
+Whether you plan on smoking your ribs, grilling, or even baking them (or even the oven + grill method), your rib rub recipe is the foundation of your dish.
 Without it, you’re leaving a lot of flavor and texture on the table!

-In this post, we’ll delve into the specifics of how to make delicious, bark-forming dry rubs for your next rack of ribs using only the ingredients in your spice cabinet.
+We'll delve into the specifics of how to make delicious, bark-forming rib dry rub recipes for your next rack of ribs using only the ingredients in your spice cabinet.

 A Brief History of Ribs